Understanding chargebacks and how to prevent them

 For most levels/integrations, merchants are simply required to complete a self-assessment questionnaire (SAQ).
 These documents include a series of yes/no questions about your security posture and practices, and it allows for some flexibility based on the complexity of a particular business situation.
 For the key Adyen integrations, the SAQ requirements are as follows:

 With the Direct API solution, merchants are required to be PCI DSS compliant at Level 1 or 2, depending on the volume of transactions you process.
-This means you need to a) fill out SAQ D v3.0 and b) submit to a quarterly network scan by an Approved Scanning Vendor, which includes an on-site visit by a Qualified Security Assessor.
+This means you need to a) fill out SAQ D v3.0 or engage a Qualified Security Assessor to conduct an onsite assessment and b) submit a quarterly network scan by an Approved Scanning Vendor.

 An aim of the PCI DSS 3.0 is to ensure that the browser that sends the encrypted payment data is securely sent to the Adyen payment platform (and not another recipient).
-Since the encryption key that is provided by Adyen to the CSE merchant cannot be used to decrypt the Cardholder Data, and the decryption key is never available to the merchant or the shopper, the primary concern is to ensure the integrity of the merchant website’s assets and not to protect Cardholder Data, which is never available there as all Cardholder Data functions are outsourced.
-Adyen does offer the option of hosted CSE Java script where the merchant requires this to avoid even having the encryption keys in their environment.
+Since the encryption key that is provided by Adyen to the CSE merchant cannot be used to decrypt the Cardholder Data, and the decryption key is never available to the merchant or the shopper.

 Enforcement of compliance with the PCI DSS and determination of any non-compliance penalties are carried out by the individual card schemes, however, if a merchant is found to be non-compliant they can be levied ongoing large fines.
 Additionally, they are susceptible to further fines and legal action if a breach occurs, and can lead to immediate termination of your ability to accept card payments.